palantir/gradle-baseline/README.md

 - `Slf4jConstantLogMessage`: Allow only compile-time constant slf4j log message strings.
 - `Slf4jLogsafeArgs`: Allow only com.palantir.logsafe.Arg types as parameter inputs to slf4j log messages.
 More information on
 Safe Logging can be found at [github.com/palantir/safe-logging](https://github.com/palantir/safe-logging).
+- `PreferListsPartition`: Prefer Guava's `Lists.partition(List, int)` instead of `Iterables.partition(Iterable, int)` when first argument's declared type is a list for performance reasons.
 - `PreferSafeLoggableExceptions`: Users should throw `SafeRuntimeException` instead of `RuntimeException` so that messages will not be needlessly redacted when logs are collected:
     ```diff
     -throw new RuntimeException("explanation", e); // this message will be redacted when logs are collected